slyval/guidelines/SAP Commerce/Commerce Conventions.md

 When performing search queries in data access objects, they must be as specific as possible.
 Searching for a non specific sample and then looping in search of a required data record should be strictly avoided as it is a performance nightmare

 - Transactions
 This cannot be stressed enough for most ecommerce solutions.
+The basic principle of transactional design is that every action must pass as expected and any unexpected

 ### Coding